 HOW TO STORE:

 This Raspberry Icebox Cake Recipe needs to remain refrigerated at all times.
-To store it you can wrap the pan tightly with foil or plastic wrap and it’s best eaten within 1-2 days or it get’s too soggy, especially with fresh fruit.
+To store it you can wrap the pan foil or plastic wrap and it will will keep for up to 1-2 days or it gets too soggy, especially with fresh fruit.

 Icebox Cakes freeze amazingly well, wrap your dish (as long as it is freezer proof) with foil and place in freezer, this will be good for up to one month.

-To defrost, let sit in the refrigerator overnight before you serve.
+To defrost, let sit in the refrigerator overnight until thawed, then serve.

 TIPS AND TRICKS:

-- Make sure your cream is very cold, it is easier to whip that way.
+- Make sure your cream is very cold, it is easier to beat that way.

 - It is very important to wait at least 4 hours before slicing.
 The graham crackers need time to soak in some of the whipped cream and become softened.

-- If the preserves don’t whisk out smooth I suggest adding the bowl to the microwave (if the bowl is microwave safe) and microwave for about 10 seconds and then whisk it again until smooth.
-If you have to microwave, allow the mixture to come to room temperature before folding it into the whipped cream.
+- If the preserves donโt whisk out smooth, add them to a microwave safe bowl and microwave for about 10 seconds and then whisk it again until smooth.
+Then allow the mixture to come to room temperature before folding it into the whipped cream.

 - This can be frozen, see tips above.